 A lot has been written about the genocide of Greeks, Armenians and Christians in general both in the Ottoman Empire and its successor, the Republic of Turkey.
-Some of the most moving, independent and detailed accounts have come from American missionaries, journalists, and members of relief organizations (particularly the Near East Relief) operating in Asia Minor in the first quarter of the twentieth century.
+Some of the most moving, independent and detailed accounts have come from American missionaries, journalists, and members of relief organizations (particularly the Near East Relief) operating in Asia Minor in the first quarter of the 20th century.
 Important is also the account of former US ambassador to Turkey Henry Morgenthau.
-This new volume is another valuable addition to the literature on Turkey and the treatment of its minorities.
-The editors present for the first time the war diaries of US naval commanders whose ships operated in the Black Sea until mid-1923.
-The records had been kept in the National Archives of the US.
-The foreword has been written by Admiral James Stavridis (USN, Ret.).
+The editors of this volume present for the first time the war diaries of US naval commanders whose ships operated in the Black Sea until mid-1923.
+These records had been kept in the National Archives of the US.
+The foreword has been written by Admiral James Stavridis (USN, Ret.)

-These documents provide new accounts of the death marches of Greek women, children and men organized and carried out by Turkish forces and their agents.
-During these government organized death marches deportees were deprived of food and water, were robbed, killed and raped, while young women were taken as concubines and slaves.
+These records provide new accounts of the death marches of Greek women, children and men organized and carried out by Turkish forces and their agents.
+During these government organized death marches deportees were deprived of food and water, were robed, killed and raped, while young women were taken as concubines and slaves.
 Men who survived the death marches ended in the so-called "labor battalions" only to die in the harsh conditions of the labor camps.
 Other men were rounded up and publicly hung after sham trials.
 The official war diaries of American naval commanders who served in the Black Sea, primarily out of the port of Samsun starting in 1921, supplement earlier accounts of journalists, missionaries and relief workers.
 The reports contain somber observations on the conditions in the Pontus region derived from their own observations and conversations these officers had with Turkish civilian and military leaders, American relief workers and American businessmen working in their area of operations.